 A Corpus of Irish English

 In the following the structure and design of A Corpus of Irish English is described.
 The corpus gathers together the main documents for the English language in Ireland throughout its history.
 These begin in the early fourteenth century and continue up to the present-day.
 There are various genres represented in the corpus, reflecting the diversity of text types to be found in the history of Irish English: poetry, glossaries, sketches and full-length plays.
-The material has been arranged so as to be displayed in an intuitive fashion within Corpus Presenter, a program suite by the present author with which you can examine the files of A Corpus of Irish English.
-With Corpus Presenter you can browse through the files of the corpus by just clicking on the nodes of the tree you are presented with.
-You can also, of course, begin working straight away and carry out retrieval tasks concerning matters of interest to you within the context of Irish English.
+A Corpus of Irish English was originally published with Corpus Presenter by John Benjamins, Amsterdam in 2003, see Information on Corpus Presenter.

 Getting started